Discover the Best Traditional Northern Irish Food: A Culinary Journey

 Soda Bread: The Quick Bread Tradition

 In Northern Irish cuisine, Soda Bread, a quick bread that swaps yeast for baking soda, enjoys a considerable standing.
 Its origins can be traced back to Native American cuisine, and it gained popularity in Ireland in the late 1830s after the introduction of baking soda.
+In some recipes, baking powder is also used as a leavening agent to create a soft, quick bread.

 Potato Bread: From Humble Beginnings to Modern Day